silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 - etc.

 ### Installing the IMU Sensor *Software Components*
-14. Select the 'Software Components' tab on the top.
+14. Select the *Software Components* tab on the top.
-15. 'Scroll down' to the different sections (like 'Platform').
+15. *Scroll down* to the different sections (like *Platform*).
 Notice how there are many components available that you can install for your application with ease.
-16. Install the following components using the 'Install' button as shown in the image.
+16. Install the following components using the *Install* button as shown in the image.
 The process is repeated for all components needed to add.
 - Services->IO Stream->IO Stream: USART (dependent)
 ![IO Stream](/images/Lab_IO_Stream.png)